 - Adjustable sensitivity: To minimize nuisance triggering, such as the light turning on when leaves are blowing, some models let you tweak the sensitivity, so only strong solid motion will be detected.

 - Adjustable light duration: This lets you adjust the length of time the light remains on.
 The option is found more often on direct-wired lights, because once the light goes on, it can quickly drain a battery or a solar cell if it remains on for longer than 30 seconds.

 Our Top Picks

 A sleek unit in white or bronze, designed to mount on the eaves or the underside of a covered patio, the Revolve Triple Head blends in with your home’s décor and offers up to 50 feet and 270 degrees of stealthy motion detection.
 With its three optical LED lights, it produces a powerful 2400 lumens to light up your landscape as bright as day.
 When placed at the corner of the eaves, the rotating optics on the Revolve can be adjusted to light up two sides of the house; it has the ability to adjust the length of light duration, too, from one to 12 minutes.
 Note: This direct-wired light must be connected to your home’s electrical system.

 No sun and no electrician necessary!
 Because the Mr. Beams Wireless Spotlight is powered by three D-cell batteries, you can install it virtually anywhere—on a fence, the garage, a storage shed, or even on a tree—and have light right where you want it.
-Homeowners love the long-lasting battery life (up to 12 months) and its ability to direct illumination to a specific area.
-When triggered by a motion from up to 30 feet away, the light shines on the immediate area and remains stays on for approximately 20 seconds.
+Batteries last a long time in this low power-consumption model (up to 12 months), and its ability to direct illumination to a specific area is a nice feature.
+When triggered by a motion from up to 30 feet away, the light shines on the immediate area and stays on for approximately 20 seconds.
 While light output is only rated at 200 lumens, it seems brighter than in it really is, thanks to a reflective face that amplifies the light.